COTT Calculator

 Scalar near 0 in base Promoted to traction 0

-The hybrid and exact evaluators run in a background thread, keeping the GUI responsive.
-A progress indicator shows completion percentage, and starting a new computation automatically cancels any in-progress one.
+Long-running computations (fractal iteration, full-screen progressive render) run in a background thread, keeping the GUI responsive.
+Starting a new computation automatically cancels any in-progress one.

 Step 6 — Colour: Two modes: Phase mode (CMYT quadrant colours, brightness by log-magnitude) and Continuity mode (CMYT following magnitude via double-cover arctan, ensuring |f|→0 and |f|→∞ have the same colour).